Does Motive Matter In A Wrongful Death Case?

 The estate further argued that the defendant’s negligence had a financial motive.
 Specifically, the device he used in his PCI procedures was manufactured to a company that previously paid him $2,000 for training.
 The defense objected to this evidence, but the judge overruled that objection.

 The jury ultimately returned a verdict of over $4 million.
 On appeal, the Fourth District declined to order a new trial based on the admission of financial-motive evidence.
 It noted that while motive was not an “element of a cause of action for malpractice,” the trial court did have discretion to admit such evidence, particularly to rebut the defense’s claim that the PCI procedure was “based solely on sound medical consideration.”

 Speak with a Florida Wrongful Death Attorney Today

 Medical malpractice cases are subject to various rules and restrictions that do not apply to other types of personal injury claims.
 That is why it is crucial to work with a qualified Boca Raton medical malpractice lawyer who understands this area of law.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our team.